mikhailknyazev/automation-samples/README.md

 ansible.cfg
 ```

-Let's run the following to check Ansible and Event Driven Ansible are healthy on the `ansible-engine` machine:
+Let's run the following to check Ansible and Event Driven Ansible are healthy on the "ansible-engine" machine:

 Ansible first: